Photo © South_agency/Getty Images

 If you’re not sure if your volunteer duties will be covered, or if you are planning to participate in an activity that isn’t listed in our policy wording, you will need to contact us to determine if you will be covered.

 Nomads tip: World Nomads Travel Insurance can also cover your volunteer trips within Canada!
-Your Government Health Plan is limited once you leave your province.
-Your travel insurance plan can protect your domestic travels outside of your home province too.
+Your Government Health Insurance Plan provides little, if any, emergency medical coverage once you leave your home province.
+Your travel insurance plan can protect your domestic travels outside of your home province too!

 If you plan a volunteer trip to help others in another country, we commend you and think that’s awesome.
 However, if the Canadian government issues ‘Do Not Travel’ warnings for your destination, and you decide to go anyway, you won’t be covered by your travel insurance for volunteering.
 Some other things that are not covered include: